 Transferring Skills Home

 The ability to transfer or generalize learned strategies and coping skills from one setting to another, called, “transferability of skills” is what makes programs successful.
 Parents are rightfully concerned that while a camper might have an amazing time at camp, who is to say that any of the changes will transfer back home.
 This is where “transferability of skills” comes into play.
-Successful programs must focus on this aspect to be truly effective.

 Effective Summer Camp for Troubled Teens: Practice Makes Perfect

 We also seek to practice the skills we learn at camp.
 This is what makes an effective summer camp for troubled teens.
 When a camper has an “ah-ha!” moment, we immediately discuss how they can use the new skill or insight back home.
-We role play in the group, and in drama class our new skills and create actual muscle memory of our new habit.
+We role-play in the group, and in drama class our new skills and create actual muscle memory of our new habit.

 Ultimately, we seek to replace manipulative “knee-jerk” responses to fear, anger, and anxiety with healthy pro-social responses.